The Stranglers: Formation and mainstream success (1974–1979)

 Prior to forming the band, Jet Black (Brian Duffy) had run various businesses, including a fleet of ice cream vans, and later ran The Jackpot, a Guildford off-licence that would serve as the base for the early Stranglers.
 Black had also been a semi-professional drummer in the late 1950s and early 1960s.
 After attaining a degree of financial stability due to his business successes, by 1974 he decided to return to drumming and assemble a band.
 The Stranglers came to be an influential band in the British punk and new wave scene of the mid-1970s.
 Black drove the ice cream vans that would serve as the Stranglers' early tour buses.

 The group that eventually formed between 1974 and 1975 was originally named The Guildford Stranglers, but they soon dropped the geographical prefix and the name, The Stranglers, was registered as a business on 11 September 1974 by Black.
 The other original personnel were bass player/vocalist Jean-Jacques Burnel, guitarist/vocalist Hugh Cornwell and keyboardist/guitarist Hans Wärmling, who was replaced by keyboardist Dave Greenfield within a year.
 None of the band came from the Guildford area apart from Burnel, who was originally from Notting Hill but moved to Godalming during his childhood.
-Black is from Ilford, Cornwell from Kentish Town and Greenfield from Brighton, while Wärmling came from Gothenburg and returned there after leaving the band.
+Black was from Ilford, Cornwell from Kentish Town and Greenfield from Brighton, while Wärmling came from Gothenburg and returned there after leaving the band.

 Cornwell was a blues musician before forming the band and had briefly been a bandmate of Richard Thompson, Burnel had been a classical guitarist who had performed with symphony orchestras, Black's musical background was as a jazz drummer, and Greenfield had played at military bases in Germany.
 Their early influences included pre-punk psychedelic rock bands such as the Doors and the Music Machine.

 From 1976, the Stranglers became associated with the burgeoning punk rock movement, due in part to their opening for the first British tours of American punks the Ramones and Patti Smith.
 Notwithstanding this association, some of the movement's champions in the British musical press viewed the band with suspicion on account of their age and musical virtuosity and the intellectual bent of some of their lyrics.
 However, Burnel was quoted saying, "I thought of myself as part of punk at the time because we were inhabiting the same flora and fauna ...
 I would like to think the Stranglers were more punk plus and then some."